Robust Procurement: Bayesian Design under Worst-Case Approval Constraints

 \end{proposition}

-As we show in the Appendix, jointly, the two conditions in the proposition are equivalent to the requirement that the quantity schedule $q^{\star}$ satisfies all the robustness constraints in (\ref{SL-constraint-rewritten}).
-Because $q^{\star}$ maximizes virtual surplus over all schedules $q$ satisfying $q(\theta)\geq{\rm q}_{\ell}$ for all $\theta$, Baron-Myerson-with-quantity-floor is robustly optimal when, and only when, these conditions hold.
+The two conditions in the proposition are equivalent to the requirement that the quantity schedule $q^{\star}$ satisfies all the robustness constraints in (\ref{SL-constraint}).
+Because $q^{\star}$ maximizes virtual surplus over all weakly decreasing schedules $q$ satisfying $q(\theta)\geq{\rm q}_{\ell}$ for all $\theta$, Baron-Myerson-with-quantity-floor is robustly optimal when, and only when, these conditions hold.